 They’re absolutely easy to grow and you must make sure that this plant has a good sunny spot on your windowsill.
 Grow them through the winter season which is the best suited for this herb.

 Highly revered in India, people use Tulsi or basil plants extensively for worship and for cooking purposes.
 This plant needs plenty of sunlight and water for its healthy growth.

 Apart from its culinary uses, you can absolutely trust Tulsi for its medicinal properties.
 When you’re suffering from a cold, crush a bunch of Tulsi leaves with ginger and honey.
 Make a paste and swallow a teaspoon.
 The best time to grow them is during the winter.

 We Indians love tempering most of our dishes, including our dals and curries with curry leaves.
-With mustard seeds its like cherry on the icing- our dishes are incomplete without them.
+With mustard seeds, it’s like cherry on the icing- our dishes are incomplete without them.
+So, when it comes to herbs for the garden, curry leaves are a must-have!
 Apart from adding flavour to dishes, they contain medicinal properties as well.

 This is another herb that adds flavour to Indian dishes.
 Added in most curries, parathas, vadas or dals they’re used for medicinal purposes as well.
 Whether you have too much dandruff or you’re down with a loose tummy, methi works wonders always.
 Grows best in winters.